A comparison principle for stochastic integro-differential equations: Abstract

 \section{Abstract}

-A comparison principle for stochastic integro- differential equations driven by L\'evy processes is proved.
-This result is obtained via an extension of an It\^o formula from \cite{K} for the square of the norm of the positive part of $L_2-$valued, continuous semimartingales, to the case of discontinuous semimartingales.
+A comparison principle for stochastic integro-differential equations driven by L\'evy processes is proved.
+This result is obtained via an extension of an It\^o formula, proved by N.V.
+Krylov, for the square of the norm of the positive part of $L_2-$valued, continuous semimartingales, to the case of discontinuous semimartingales. \keywords{Comparison principle \and It\^o's formula \and SPDE \and L\'evy processes}